SUSSBIA/fabric-onboarding-experience/05-persona-pathways/department-representative/README.md

 ![Placeholder: Department representative learning path](../../assets/images/department-representative-learning-path.png)

-> Image placeholder: A learning path showing a department representative starting in sandbox, reviewing the HDB Resales report, identifying business questions, mapping data and ownership, assessing sensitivity, and deciding whether a use case should remain exploratory or be escalated to BIA.

 ## Supporting artefact

 The starting Power BI file for this sandbox series is stored at: